tari-project/tari/SECURITY.md

 ### Commonplace Reports

 In addition to the areas defined as [Out of Scope](#out-of-scope) in this policy, the following commonplace reports do not qualify for a bounty reward.
-These issues may be disclosed as a [GitHub issue here](https://github.com/tari-project/tari/issues/new?assignees=&labels=bug-report&template=bug_report.md&title=%5BThanks%20for%20making%20Tari%20better%5D).
+Such issues may be disclosed as a [GitHub issue here](https://github.com/tari-project/tari/issues/new?assignees=&labels=bug-report&template=bug_report.md&title=%5BThanks%20for%20making%20Tari%20better%5D).

 * Lack of a security feature that is not critical to the system's operation
 * Configuration issues that are not relevant to the product/application